allesklar/tkh_access_control/README.md

 This is a Rails engine which provides basic authentication and authorization.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.
-It's primarily developed to work in sync with the tkh_cms gem suite but over time more and more effort will be made to make it work in isolation.
+It's primarily developed to work in sync with the tkh_cms gem suite but over time more and more effort will be made to make it work in isolation if some interest is shown by the community.

-It's still in its infancy.
-Many improvements to come.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'tkh_access_control', '~> 0.0.1'
+    gem 'tkh_access_control', '~> 0.13'

 And then execute: